darrendub/darrendub.github.io/_drafts/2015-07-23-case-study-psc.md

 *Insert Navigation GIF*

 #### News Letters
 Instagram was PSC's main marketing channel.
 I wanted to introduce a secondary channel that would build a list of new customers, build relationships with existing customers, and reach them on all their mobile devices.
 I'm talking about electronic mail.
-With the help of Mailchimp we set up a simple input to capture email addresses with the hopes of running product campaigns.
+With the help of Mailchimp we set up a simple input to capture email addresses with the hopes of running full campaigns through email.

 #### Launch
 We launched the site in accordance with the first anniversary of the storefront opening.
 This was also during the 2014 Men's World Cup.
 Max expertly timed a product release to coincide with the new site and the world cup.
 His Merica Jersey was very well received, it helped catapult the site and his brand during the launch and is still the top selling item in his outline store.